shreeshailaya/C-DAC-Notes/CONTRIBUTING.md

 /* CONTRIBUTE */

-This is the Contribute guide of our project.
+This is the Contribution guide to our project.
 Great to have you here.
 Here are a few ways you can help make this project better!

 # CONTRIBUTING.md